Caring Ministries

 -

-Prayer shawls have been used throughout the generations to help people to pray and to remind them of God’s constant presence.
+Prayer shawls have been used throughout the generations to help people to remind them of God’s constant presence.
 Volunteers with this ministry craft prayer shawls for those in need of healing, comfort, or peace.
 Shawls are blessed during a service of healing and are available for anyone.
 Those who receive a shawl know that someone has been and continues to pray for them, and when they wrap themselves up, they are reminded that God is with them every day, holding them in love.

 If you love to knit or crochet, you are invited to share your gifts with the prayer shawl ministry.
-Contact the office at gracelutheranadel@gmail.com or 515-993-4766.
+Contact the office at gracelutheranadel@gmail.com or 515-993-4766. -